The Mahabharata, Book 06

 "Mark ye, chieftains, gallant Arjun wheels his sounding battle-car,

-'Gainst our prince and proud Duryodhan seeks to turn the tide
+'Gainst our prince and proud Duryodhan seeks to turn the tide of war,

 Let us fall upon our foeman and our prince and leader save,